fsharp/fsharp.org/guides/apps-and-games/index.md

 * [Nu Game Engine](https://github.com/bryanedds/FPWorks) - A cross-platform F# 2D game engine built in the functional style.
 Uses SDL2 and Farseer Physics.

-* [MXA Framework](https://github.com/insma/MXA-Framework) is an open-source XNA like based framework based on SharpDX.Direct3D11.
-It allow you to develop high performance game, 2D and 3D graphics rendering with familiar API.